eclipse-edc/IdentityHub/docs/developer/architecture/mgmt-api.security.md

 ### 3.1 Authenticating a request

-To access the Management API, every request must contain the `x-api-key` header, which contains the API key of the participant.
+To access the Identity API, every request must contain the `x-api-key` header, which contains the API key of the participant.
 This is a string that contains the service principal's ID (=`spId`) followed by a randomly generated character sequence.
 Both parts are base64-encoded: